ruby/debug/CONTRIBUTING.md

 - assert_finish

-Passes if debugger is finished collectly.
+Passes if debugger finishes correctly.

 ## To Update README